Strep and Mono Tests in Lowell, MA

 Schedule an Appointment in Lowell or Billerica, MA

 If you suspect that you may have strep throat or mono, please contact Joshi Medical Services today to schedule an appointment with Dr. Joshi.
 He will be able to fully evaluate your symptoms and administer any tests as necessary.
-To make an appointment, please call our Billerica office at (978) 670-1300 or our Lowell office at (978) 454-9703 or fill out our online form.
+Dr. Ashok Joshi has over 25 years of experience performing quick and accurate strep and mono tests.
+To make an appointment, please call our Billerica clinic at (978) 670-1300 or our Lowell clinic at (978) 454-9703 or fill out our online form.